Falmouth, Antigua and Barbuda

-Falmouth is a coastal port town located in Saint Paul Parish on the island of Antigua, in Antigua and Barbuda.
+Falmouth (/en/; Faamat /aig/) is a coastal port town located in Saint Paul Parish on the island of Antigua, in Antigua and Barbuda.
 The town is located in the south of the island, at the end of Falmouth Harbour.
 Founded in the early 18th century by the British, it served as a key naval and sugar-export hub.
 The harbour forms part of the Nelson’s Dockyard UNESCO World Heritage Site.
 It is part of the broader English Harbour district, surrounded by hills and thrives as a tourism centre, with restaurants, inns, and beaches.

 History

-Founded by the British in the early 1700s, the town was named after Falmouth in England.
-It served as the key naval, defense, and sugar-export hub.
+Founded by the British in the early 17th century, Falmouth was the first British settlement in Antigua.
 Various plantation estates including sugar mills were established in the 18th century.
 St Paul's Church was constructed in 1676 and Fort Berkeley was opened in 1704.

 Geography

-Falmouth is situated at the southern tip of Antigua, sheltered within natural harbours and rugged hills such as Monks Hill and Shirley Heights.
-It is located in Saint Paul Parish, at the confluence of Falmouth and English Harbours, with Liberta to the north.
-The massive natural harbour is carved into a horseshoe shaped bay, flanked by watercourses and low coastal hills.
+Falmouth is situated in the Saint Paul Parish on the southern coast of Antigua.
+Falmouth is located in a horseshoe shaped bay, with the Fort Berkeley located at the confluence of Falmouth and English Harbours.
+It experiences a warm tropical climate.